Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Experiments

 After addressing RQ1, we conduct a detailed analysis of GEMS.
-Specifically, we examine the contributions of multi-subspace decomposition and null-space projection to its performance (see Section~\ref{subsubsec:ablation study}), evaluate its ability to mitigate gradient conflicts (see Section~\ref{subsubsec:GCA}) and preserve user intent understanding (see Section~\ref{subsubsec:UIUPA}), and analyze its sensitivity to hyperparameters (see Section~\ref{subsec:hyperparameters}).
+Specifically, we examine the contributions of multi-subspace decomposition and null-space projection to its performance (\ref{subsubsec:ablation study}), evaluate its ability to mitigate gradient conflicts (\ref{subsubsec:GCA}) and preserve user intent understanding (\ref{subsubsec:UIUPA}), and analyze its sensitivity to hyperparameters (\ref{subsec:hyperparameters}).